aeternity/protocol/README.md

-# æternity protocol
+# aeternity protocol

-This document defines the æternity protocol.
+This document defines the aeternity protocol.
 It replaces the outdated whitepaper from 2017.

 ## Disclaimer